OpenHantek/OpenHantek6022/readme.md

    - Create a separate branch other than *master* to easily amend changes to a pull request later, if necessary.
    - Write [good commit messages][11].
-   - Use the same [coding style and spacing][13] (install clang-format and use it in the root directory: `clang-format -style=llvm openhantek/src/*`).
+   - Use the same [coding style and spacing][13] (install clang-format.
+Use make target: `make format` or execute directly from the openhantek directory: `clang-format -style=file src/*`).
    - Open a [pull request][12] with a clear title and description

 [10]: http://gun.io/blog/how-to-github-fork-branch-and-pull-request